kingsleyadam/local-abbfreeathome-hass/README.md

 > **If you need support for additional devices I'd strongly reccomend you check out the repo [here](https://github.com/jheling/freeathome).
 That repo has been around for a long time and provides support for a number of devices.**

+### Additional Devices

+If you would like your device supported in this integration, please start by opening a GitHub issue with the device configuration.

 ## Installation

 ### HACS

-This repo has been setup to integrate with HACS.
-To do that you'll need to add it as a [custom repository](https://www.hacs.xyz/docs/faq/custom_repositories/) within your Home Assistant installation.
+The easiest way to add this custom integration is via HACS which the repo has been setup to support.
+With HACS setup on your Home Assistant installation you'll need to add this repo it as a [custom repository](https://www.hacs.xyz/docs/faq/custom_repositories/).

 Once added you'll be able to find it by searching for "Busch Jaeger/ABB Free@Home (Local API)".